 Depending on its severity, individuals can experience discomfort, inflammation, swelling, and discoloration around the joint.
-Treatment is very similar to sesamoiditis, and alongside rest placing ice on the joint can help to relieve the symptoms.
+Treatment is very similar to sesamoiditis and, alongside rest, placing ice on the joint can help to relieve the symptoms.

-Looking for support with your joint pain?
+Looking for support for your joint pain?

 Is your big toe hurting?
 If you are experiencing arthritis in your toe, then JointFuel360 is here to help you.
 Our unique all-natural supplement has been created by Jupiter Laboratories and has been scientifically proven to help alleviate discomfort, reduce inflammation, and improve the flexibility of your joints.